EstherSlabbert/Infrastructure-as-Code/README.md

   gather_facts: yes
 # gives admin privileges to this file
   become: true
-# Start app.js in the app folder:
-# add permanent environment variable 'DB_HOST=192.168.33.11:27017/posts' to .bashrc so that the app connects to db
-# install app dependencies in the app folder
-# use pm2 to start app.js in the app folder
   tasks:
   - name: Add DB_HOST environment variable to .bashrc
     lineinfile: